GovTechSG/ace-recruitment-trello/README.md

 ```

 You can add the card_id of any card that you do not wish to monitor in the `CARD_EXCEPTIONS` split by '|'.
-Adding multiple recipients looks like this:
+Adding multiple card_id looks like this:
 ```
 card_EXCEPTIONS=58753825c4e037866aebd303|58753825c4e037866aebd302
 ```